fitsumM12/CRVA/README.md

-Here’s an example of a README file for a **Climate Risk and Vulnerability Analysis using Machine Learning** project:

----

 # Climate Risk and Vulnerability Analysis using Machine Learning

 This project aims to assess climate risks and vulnerabilities using machine learning (ML) techniques.
 By analyzing climate data such as temperature, precipitation, and other environmental factors, the goal is to identify patterns and predict areas of high vulnerability to climate-related risks.